 6.6 The University will not accept gifts that would involve unlawful discrimination.

-6.7 The University Foundation is responsible for ensuring that staff are aware of their responsibilities relating to soliciting and managing gifts for the University under this policy.
+6.7 The University Development Office is responsible for ensuring that staff are aware of their responsibilities relating to soliciting and managing gifts for the University under this policy.

 6.8 Where a donation might be subject to the purchase of equipment, it should be made clear to the donor that the University’s processes relating to purchase of equipment prevail.